 AEF (Agricultural Industry Electronics Foundation)

-The Agricultural Industry Electronics Foundation (AEF) assists AEM members as they develop the hardware and electronic communication protocols to allow—and confirm—reliable communications between several related machines or implements, even though they are made by different manufacturers.
+The Agricultural Industry Electronics Foundation (AEF) assists our members as they develop the hardware and electronic communication protocols to allow and confirm reliable communications between several related machines or implements, even though they are made by different manufacturers.

 The North American ISOBUS Implementation Task Force (NAIITF) no longer exists as an independent organization.
 AEF is the successor organization and has a broader mandate to coordinate international efforts across all agriculture electronics.

 The overall objective of the Ag Industry Equipment Foundation (AEF) is to develop harmonized technology enabling equipment, components and software manufactured anywhere and by anyone to operate seamlessly together.
 In the meantime, a conformance test and database allows manufacturers, dealers and ultimately customers to learn whether various equipment is compatible.
-AEM and German machinery association, VDMA, formed the group in 2008.
+AEM and German Engineering Federation (VDMA), formed the group in 2008.
 Since that time, the group has: